Darkstar-xd/DARK-STAR-TERMUX-LOADER/README.md

 # How To Get Facebook Convo Token
 ---
-Run Tool And Choose 10 Number.
-Option And Follow All Instructions then Enter Your Facebook credentials
+Run Tool And Choose 11 Number      Option And Follow All Instructions then Enter Your Facebook credentials
 ---

 # image